Skullmc1/Anyom/README.md

   python main.py
   ```

--# the font is from google fonts
+*the font is from google fonts